ETL Testing: Processes, Types, and Best Practices

 Data now heavily impacts businesses at all levels, from everyday operations to strategic decisions.
 This growing role has driven the global business intelligence (BI) and analytics tools market to an estimated value of nearly $17 billion.

 Automation significantly minimizes the likelihood of errors during ETL, which are otherwise prevalent in a manual ETL pipeline.
-However, automation must be supplemented with additional — and this is where ETL testing is useful for the following reasons:
+However, automation must be supplemented with additional validation measures — and this is where ETL testing is useful for the following reasons:

 - It mitigates errors left undetected by automation.